Kūmara (sweet potato) has a long history of cultivation in New Zealand.

-Brought here by early Maori settlers, over one thousand years ago from Pacific islands, this bush which had much smaller tubers was widely grown, especially in the semi-tropical regions of the North Island.
-Pre-European Maori managed kumara-growing with great skill.
-They grew several different varieties of 'bush' kumara, but compared to the varieties we eat today, they were very small in size, being no bigger than a finger.
-Modern kumara grows on a creeping vine and evolved from a larger American variety with bigger tubers and better taste which was imported in the early 1850s.
-The majority of kumara is grown in Northland in the Northern Wairoa region where soil type and climatic conditions suit it perfectly.
+Kūmara was brought here over one thousand years ago from the Pacific islands by early Maori settlers.
+This bush had much smaller tubers and was widely grown, especially in the semi-tropical regions of the North Island.
+Pre-European Maori managed kūmara-growing with great skill.
+They grew several different varieties of 'bush' kūmara, which, compared to the varieties we eat today, were very small in size, being no bigger than a finger.
+Modern kūmara grows on a creeping vine and evolved from a larger American variety with bigger tubers and better taste which was imported in the early 1850s.
+The majority of kūmara is grown in Northland in the Northern Wairoa region where soil type and climatic conditions suit it perfectly.

 What to look for

 Look for kūmara that are firm with smooth and unbroken skin.
 Date stamped product packaging gives a reliable measure of freshness.
 Buy regularly, no more than a week’s supply.

 Braise, bake, boil, char grill, microwave, roast, steam, stew, stir fry, stuff.